eyalk11/compare-my-stocks/README.md

 # Compare My Stocks

 ## General
-Visualize the performance of stocks in your portfolio or that  you are interested in.
-There is maximal control over charts, and a variaty of comparision options.
+Visualize the performance of the stocks in your portfolio or those you're keenly observing.
+Gain utmost control over your charts, backed by a broad spectrum of comparison options.
+For instance, you're empowered to juxtapose an entire sector against a single stock.
+Moreover, you can efficiently view both realized and unrealized profit charts, which are automatically synced with Interactive Brokers (if you have an account).

-This app is basically BYOK.
-Currently, it uses solely Interactive Brokers for market data.
+Essentially, this app adopts a **BYOK** approach(**B**ring **Y**our **O**wn **K**eys).
+While it primarily uses Interactive Brokers for sourcing market data, it also boasts a fresh integration with Polygon.

-So unfortunately, **the app is much less usable for users who don't have Interactive Brokers account** (they can still see the sample data and check it).
-Though, I might add BYOK source in the future.
+Moreover, you can personalize your experience further by bringing your own notebook, allowing you to deploy your favorite algorithms for stock analysis.

+### Examples
 You can divide the stocks into sectors, and compare the performance of different sector!

 For instance:

-* **Chart of profit of sectors in your portfolio and of the entire portfolio relative to a certain point in time.**
+* **Graph of profit of sectors in your portfolio and of the entire portfolio relative to a certain point in time.**

 ![image](https://user-images.githubusercontent.com/72234965/147883101-d565a1b1-eb57-4877-9a2c-706d63b48076.png)

 (You won't see your portfolio unless you will upload your transactions)

-* **Chart of specific airlines and the airlines as a group compared with nasdaq:**
+* **Graph of specific airlines and the airlines as a group compared with nasdaq:**

 ![image](https://user-images.githubusercontent.com/72234965/149631950-742d1a08-06f7-43ba-a1a3-fa7785f84edf.png)